Current Suspected Overdose Deaths in Delaware for 2021: Get Help Now!

 In 2017, 14.8 percent of Delaware adults reported "binge drinking," which in the BRFS is defined as "males having five or more drinks, and females having four or more drinks, on one occasion."
 Binge drinking was higher among men (18.1 percent) than women (11.8 percent).
 Prevalence was highest among adults age 18-34, and declined steadily with age.

 Binge Drinking, by Age:

 Binge drinkers are about two and a half times as likely as those who don't binge drink to smoke cigarettes, increasing their risks for several chronic diseases.
 About 29.8 percent of binge drinkers report also being smokers, compared to only 14.4 percent of adults who don't binge drink.

 "Heavy drinking" is defined by the BRFS and the U.S. Centers for Disease Control and Prevention (CDC) as more than 14 alcoholic drinks per week for men and more than 7 drinks per week for women.

 In 2017, 6.2 percent of Delaware adults reported heavy drinking.
 The trend has been essentially level for the past seven years.
 The highest prevalence of heavy drinking was 8.1 percent among adults age 18-24.

 The BRFS drinking and driving question is asked only in even-numbered years.
-In 2016, four percent of Delaware adults who drink alcohol — mostly men — admit to drinking and driving during the month preceding the interview.
+In 2016, four percent of Delaware adults who drank alcohol — mostly men — admitted to drinking and driving during the month preceding the interview.
 The question asks: "During the past 30 days, how many times have you driven when you've had perhaps too much to drink?"
 Four percent of respondents who drink reported having driven with "perhaps too much to drink" one or more times during the month.
 While this seems like a small percentage, it translates to more than 16,000 adult drivers on our roads after drinking in any given month.